Published on May 23rd, 2016 | by Ruben0

 Nose: a very rounded, honeyed nose, with lots of butter pastry and marzipan.
 Toffee and demerara sugar.
 Also hints of orange oils and a tangy note that holds the middle between mint and iodine.
 Soft hints of varnish.
 There’s a toasted, earthy side to it as well but overall it is very much a rounded nose.

 Mouth: big and creamy, not as dry as I imagined, starting on almonds, vanilla and toffee, with quite a glyceric mouthfeel.
 Relatively low acidity, but there is a balanced zesty note, as well as a quiet salty note.
 Some toasted notes again.
 Long finish, refined, with almonds and a light bittersweet edge.

 Availability: pretty good.
-Around € 20 for a 50 cl bottle.
+Around € 25 for a 50 cl bottle, check Vinissimus for instance.

 Summary: This is a rounded but at the same time muscular Amontillado, and another great wine in the Almacenista range.
 It has lots of body and no sharp edges.
 Recommended if you like a more off-dry sherry.